Randomized Approach to Matrix Completion: Applications in Recommendation Systems and Image Inpainting: Columns Selected Matrix Completion (CSMC)

 In this section, the primary focus lies on assessing the recovery capabilities of the least-squares problem during the second stage of the CSMC.
 In particular, we assume that submatrix $\mathbf{C}$ is fully observed or perfectly recovered and provide assumptions that solving

 will output $\mathbf{\hat{Z}} \in \mathbb{R}^{d \times n_2}$, such that $\mathbf{M} = \mathbf{C}\mathbf{\hat{Z}}$ holds with high probability.
 While similar to the CUR+ framework introduced in \cite{Xu15}, our approach to solving (\ref{eq:cs_incomplete}) avoids the need to compute singular vectors of $\mathbf{C}$.
 The main result of this section is given by the Theorem \ref{thm:csmc_g}.
 We believe that the following main result broadens the result of Xu et al. formulated as Theorem 2 in \cite{Xu15}.
-The proof of Theorem \ref{thm:csmc_g} is provided in the appendix.
+The proof of Theorem \ref{thm:csmc_g}, accompanied by the development of two additional theorems, which are our original contributions, are provided in Section V.

 \begin{theorem} Let $r$ be the rank of $\mathbf{M}\in \mathbb{R}^{n_1 \times n_2}$ and let $\mathbf{C} \in \mathbb{R}^{n_1 \times d}$ be a column submatrix of $\mathbf{M}$ formed by uniformly sampled without replacement $d$ columns.
 Let $\tilde{r}$ denote the rank of $\mathbf{C}$.
 Assume that for the parameter $\gamma > 0$,